soleblaze/openstack/README.md

 # Grizzly OpenStack Installation Scripts

 These scripts are designed to deploy Grizzly OpenStack on Ubuntu 12.04.
+They are for the initial installation of OpenStack.
+They do not cover the creation of networks, projects, users, glance images, etc.  This will be done in the future in a how-to section.

 These scripts are heavily influenced by the Folsom and Grizzly documentation created by [mseknibilel][msknibilel].
 You can find msknibilel's Grizzly install guide [here][grizzlyguide].